Miami Federal Crime Attorney

 Discuss Your Case With An Experienced Miami Federal Crime Attorney As Soon As Possible

 Federal criminal cases can be complex with extensive investigation and evidence against you.
 In addition, the penalties can be severe for many federal convictions.
 The procedures in federal criminal court vary significantly from state criminal court, so it is important that you have a Miami federal crimes attorney on your side who is thoroughly familiar with the procedural rules as well as the substantive laws.
-Our Miami federal criminal defense attorneys have the skill and resources to defend against federal charges.
+Our Miami federal crime attorneys have the skill and resources to defend against federal charges.
 Please call our office at 305-670-9919 for help with your case today.